 What is product management, really?
 Simply put, product management is a lifecycle organizational role that deals with research, conceptualization, development and marketing of a product or service.
 Yes, there could potentially be more or less to it depending on several organizational factors.

-Product management is the over-arching function that consists of two vital and complementary fields – product development and product marketing.
+Now, product management is an over-arching function that consists of two vital and complementary fields – product development and product marketing.
 Yet, these may or may not fall within the wheelhouse of the same individual.

-At a specific link in a product’s value chain, there is a transitional phase where the product changes hands between the product development team and the product marketing team.
+Often, at a specific link in a product’s value chain, there is a transitional phase where the product changes hands between the product development team and the product marketing team.
 Aside from the benefit of shared research, these fields have very different focal points.
 Product development is obsessed with solving a customer/user problem.
-Product marketing manages communication channels and content to gain buy-in from potential users including retention strategies.
+Product marketing is determined to communicate value and gain buy-in from potential users.
+This includes retention and referral strategies.

 While this isn’t rocket science, there still exists a lot of confusion over the subject.
-The situation does not improve as organizations and recruiters and hiring managers often transpose the titles – Product Manager, Product Marketing Manager and Product Development Manager.
+The situation does not improve as organizations, hiring managers and recruiters often transpose the titles – Product Manager, Product Marketing Manager and Product Development Manager.
 Much of that confusion stems from ‘who does what?’.
 So, let’s have a look at what each role entails.

 PRODUCT DEVELOPMENT MANAGER

 The Product Development Manager (PDM) mainly focuses on defining the product’s vision and features.
-He/she is fundamentally focused on users, helping them to solve problems and removing frustrations.
+He/She is fundamentally focused on understanding users, helping them to solve problems and removing frustrations.
 The PDM acts as a subject matter expert, the voice-of-the-customer and the essential ‘glue’ that moves the product along from concept to final development.
 The PDM manages a network of functions/stakeholders related to the product.

 PRODUCT MARKETING MANAGER

 In truth, product management is an all-encompassing function that drives both product development and product marketing.
 Hence the product manager oversees both sub-sets of activities.
-The role is responsible for the overall performance of the product or category and may include financial responsibility in addition.
+The role is responsible for the overall performance of the product or category and may include sales and financial responsibility.

 Why separate the roles?

-There are many reasons why organizations split the product management function.
+There are many reasons for organizations to split the product management function.
 A few of them are listed below.